pjaroenlak/scRNAseq_E_intestinalis/Processing_of_raw_sequencing_reads.md

 After obtaining raw sequencing reads, they were mapped with a combined reference genome of human GRCh38 and *E. intestinalis* ATCC 50506 using Cell Ranger `count` that was installed on HPC.

+The raw sequencing reads from all three libraries can be downloaded [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE268707) (NCBI GEO accession no: GSE268707)

 ## **Procedure**

 Log in to BigPurple